spencerc99/playhtml/packages/react/README.md

   setData: (data: T) => void; // sets the data for this element
   awareness: V[]; // the awareness values of all clients (including self) myAwareness?: V; // the specific awareness of this client
-  setLocalAwareness: (data: V) => void; // sets "myAwareness" to the given value and syncs it to other clients }
+  setMyAwareness: (data: V) => void; // sets "myAwareness" to the given value and syncs it to other clients }
 ```